Cambodia - Things to Do in Cambodia in December

 What to Pack

-SPF 50+ sunscreen and reapply every 2 hours - UV index 8 causes burns in 15 minutes on clear December days
+SPF 50+ sunscreen and reapply every 2 hours - UV index hits 9-10 in December and you'll burn in 15 minutes without protection, especially at Angkor temples with minimal shade

 Insider Knowledge